 Can Plane guarantee the employee's start date?

-We cannot guarantee an employee’s start date because it will depend on when the local immigration authority issues their permit or visa.
+We cannot guarantee an employee's start date, as it depends on when the local immigration authority issues their permit or visa.
 Additionally, the employee must sign their employment contract and submit all of their onboarding documents prior to their start date.
 We can move the start day if necessary.

 Can Plane guarantee the visa application will be successful?